On functional logistic regression: some conceptual issues: The RKHS-based functional logistic model: validity conditions in the Gaussian case

 It can be seen that this definition of $\calh(K)$ is equivalent to that given in Section \ref{sec:int}.
 Then, from part (c) of the theorem it follows that the RKHS functional logistic regression can be seen as a generalization of the usual $L_2$ functional logistic regression model, in the sense that this $L_2$ model is recovered when a higher degree of smoothness on the mean functions is imposed (since clearly $\operK(L^2)\subsetneq \calh(K)$).
 Indeed, the functions in $\operK(L^2)$ are convolutions of the functions in $L^2[0,1]$ with the covariance function of the process.
 The discussion of the next section makes clear that this difference is of key importance in practice and not merely a technicality.

-It is a well-known fact that in the finite dimensional case, the logistic model holds whenever $X|Y=i$ are Gaussian and homoscedastic, but in fact this model is more general in the sense that it also holds for other non-Gaussian assumptions on the conditional distributions $X|Y=i$.
-Clearly it is also the case for our functional logistic the model in \eqref{eq:logistic}.
-Note also that, when $\calh(K)$ is the finite-dimensional RKHS corresponding to a covariance matrix, \eqref{eq:logistic} reduces to the usual finite-dimensional logistic model.
-Thus \eqref{eq:logistic} looks as a quite natural extension to functional data of the classical logistic model.
-In fact, this connection between the functional model and the finite-dimensional one is even deeper, as we will show in the following section.
+As mentioned above, in the finite dimensional case the logistic model holds whenever $X|Y=i$ are Gaussian and homoscedastic, but in fact this model is more general in the sense that it also holds for other non-Gaussian assumptions on the conditional distributions $X|Y=i$.
+Clearly this is also the case for the functional logistic model \eqref{eq:logistic}.
+In fact, the connection between the functional model and the finite-dimensional one is even deeper, as we will show in the following section.